google/oboe/docs/GettingStarted.md

     builder.setDataCallback(&myCallback);

-Declare a ManagedStream.
+Declare a shared pointer for the stream.
 Make sure it is declared in an appropriate scope (e.g.the member of a managing class).
 Avoid declaring it as a global.
 ```
-oboe::ManagedStream managedStream;
+std::shared_ptr<oboe::AudioStream> mStream;
 ```
 Open the stream:

-    oboe::Result result = builder.openManagedStream(managedStream);
+    oboe::Result result = builder.openStream(mStream);

 Check the result to make sure the stream was opened successfully.
 Oboe has a convenience method for converting its types into human-readable strings called `oboe::convertToText`: